 What are the benefits of NVMe?

-Benefits of NVMe include:
+Benefits of NVMe include the following:

-- NVMe SSDs have a latency of only a few microseconds, while SATA SSDs have latency between 30 and 100 microseconds.
+- NVMe SSDs have a latency of only a few microseconds, while SATA SSDs have a latency between 30 and 100 microseconds.

-- Efficient storage, management and data access.
+- NVMe offers efficient storage, management and data access.

 What are the drawbacks of NVMe?